TianyiGao616/Personal-Webpage/content/index.md

 ---
-title: Welcome to my personal page
+title: Welcome to my personal page!
 ---
-Explore more:
+Hi, I'm Tianyi Gao.
+Feel free to explore more about me through the links below:

 - [About Me](About)
 - [Research](Research.md)
 - [Projects](Projects.md)